coder/docs/guides/troubleshooting/inotify-watch-limits.md

 ---
 title: inotify watcher limit problems
-description: Learn how to resolve problems related to the inotify watcher limit.
+description: Learn how to resolve issues related to the inotify watcher limit.
 ---

 When using some applications and tools, including Webpack or [code-server], you